DCC-EX/mkdocs-test/docs/products/00-products.md

 These are our easy to use, get up and running quickly type products.
 You don't need to pick up a soldering iron or write any software, just plug them in and go!

-Note that you may need to install some software on your computer to take advantage of some of these, but our documentation will walk you through that process.
+**NOTE:** You may need to install some software on your computer to take advantage of some of these, but our documentation will walk you through that process.

 ![csb1](/_static/images/ex-csb1/csb1-small.png){: style="width: 30%" align=right}